 When septic systems are properly designed, installed, and maintained, they effectively reduce or eliminate most human health or environmental threats posed by pollutants in household wastewater.

 A key reason to maintain your septic system is to save money.
 Having your septic system inspected regularly is a bargain compared to the cost of replacing the entire system.
+Measuring scum & sludge in the tanks and providing recommendations for pumping is routinely performed as part of our annual inspection.
 Knowing when your septic tank needs pumping, for instance, impacts system performance, the longevity of the system, and the local environment.

 In addition to being a source of bacteria and viruses, household wastewater is also a source of nitrogen and phosphorus, nutrients which cause problems for water quality at high levels.